-When working in this way the parts are edited via Weeke WoodWop and the patterns can be adjusted via the Nesting optimiser editor.
+When working in this way the parts are edited via Homag/Weeke WoodWop and the patterns can be adjusted via the Nesting optimiser editor.

-The optimised result is as set of cutting patterns including the MPR parts.
+The optimised result is a set of cutting patterns including the MPR(X) parts.

 Nesting - pattern preview